SayHelloRoman/SayHelloRoman/README.md

 # Roman - SayHelloRoman

 Hi, my name is Roman and I am a programmer.
-Started programming in summer 2020.

 # What I worked with:
 - Discord.py